 Go slow.
 When your child is tucked up and you are ready for bedtime to begin give advance notice that you will move away.
 Be prepared for protests and work with them.
 Don't actually go at this point.
 You are giving your child the space he or she needs to work through the feelings she has about you leaving and this new change.

 Stay and listen.
 If your child begins to tantrum or rage, move in, stay calm and listen.
 Children's tantrums are a natural way for them to release fears, both old and new.
 You may gain some insights into what's troubling them day to day, or help them release some seemingly forgotten fear, but don't expect to pinpoint exactly the triggers – often fears are deeply held and entwined.

 Offer calm support and comfort.
-During a tantrum or rage children don't readily process instruction or rational thought and so you don't need to say much.
+During a tantrum or rage, children don't readily process instruction or rational thought and so you don't need to say much.
 “I'm close,” “You are safe,” or “I'll make sure you are safe,” and simple and supportive words that you might try as you sit close.

 Wait it out.
 Gradually the tantrum will pass.
 If your child has sufficiently worked through their feelings, you'll find them calmer about you leaving and more able to fall asleep easily.
 If not, prepare to repeat these steps as needed, for the next few nights.

 Keep making space.
-You may find that you are triggered by your child‘s cries, you might feel desperate or hopeless, or feelings you have about sleep, pain, or guilt may rise in you.
+You may find that you are triggered by your child‘s cries, you might feel desperate or hopeless, or feelings you have about sleep, pain, or guilt may arise in you.
 Note these and talk them through with a good listener or in a listening partnership.